KatanaGraph/rdg-test-datasets/rdg_datasets/many_self_loops_w_sink_ai/README.md

-This graph is a 3 node graph: 3 self loops on one node, 9 self loops on another the other, and one node acting as a sink where the other 2 nodes have an outgoing edge to it. "ai" suffix because it has filler labels, splits, and features.
+This graph is a 3 node graph: 3 self loops on one node, 9 self loops on another the other, and one node acting as a sink where the other 2 nodes have an outgoing edge to it. "ai" suffix because it has labels, splits, and features.
 The features in question are 2 length vectors: 1,1 for the self loop nodes and and 5,5 for the sink node.
+Each node's label is its ID.

 The point of this file is to test arbitrary fan-out and different degree nodes during sampling as well as in vs out-edge sampling (the sink node is ignored if you're sampling